-KE professionals, and other interested professionals in science and society

-ABOUT AESIS

-The Network for Advancing and Evaluating the Societal Impact of Science (AESIS) is an international, open community for professionals working on stimulating and demonstrating the impact of science on economy, culture and well-being.
+Researchers ABOUT AESIS The Network for Advancing and Evaluating the Societal Impact of Science (AESIS) is an international, open community for professionals working on stimulating and demonstrating the impact of science on economy, culture and well-being.
 Members come from all over the world, where they are involved in the evaluation of impact, research strategy and policy making, science funding, scientometrics, research administration, business creation, public engagement, and many more.
-We pursue a multi-stakeholder, system-wide approach on an international level, because we believe that stimulating dialogue between different sectors and regions, beyond the project level, will catalyse further development of effective instruments for evaluating and advancing the societal impact of science.

-ADVISORY & ASSOCIATION

-AESIS Advisory Board

-Koenraad Debackere Executive Director of KU Leuven Research and Development & Chairman of Board of Directors, KBC Group NV, Belgium Genevieve Simpson Director, Planning & Development, National Research Foundation, South Africa Luke Georghiou Vice-President, Research and Innovation and Professor of Science and Technology Policy, University of Manchester, United Kingdom Barend van der Meulen Professor Institutional Aspects of (Higher) Education, Director CHEPS, Twente University, The Netherlands Andrew Plume Senior Director, Research Evaluation, Elsevier, United Kingdom Susan Renoe Associate Vice Chancellor, University of Missouri & Executive Director, NSF Center for Advancing Research Impact in Society, United States of America Toby Smith Vice President of Policy, American Association of Universities, United States of America David Sweeney Former Executive Chair, Research England, United Kingdom Paul Wouters Dean of Social and Behavioural Sciences & former Director, CWTS, Leiden University, The Netherlands

-Conference Programme Advisory Committee

-Sally O'Connor Director of Operations, SPARK, Cardiff University, United Kingdom Sylvie Kruiniger Senior Stakeholder Engagement Manager, Arts & Humanities Research Council, United Kingdom Steven Hill Executive Chair & Director of Research, Research England, United Kingdom Melanie Knetsch Deputy Director, Impact & Innovation, Economic and Social Research Council, United Kingdom Lewis Dean Assistant Director, Head of Wales Innovation Network, United Kingdom Rick Delbridge Special Advisor for R&I, Learned Society of Wales, United Kingdom

-Cardiff, Wales, United Kingdom

-Cardiff is the capital city of Wales located in the United Kingdom.
+We pursue a multi-stakeholder, system-wide approach on an international level, because we believe that stimulating dialogue between different sectors and regions, beyond the project level, will catalyse further development of effective instruments for evaluating and advancing the societal impact of science (including SSHA).
+ADVISORY & ASSOCIATION AESIS Advisory Board Koenraad Debackere Executive Director of KU Leuven Research and Development & Chairman of Board of Directors, KBC Group NV, Belgium Genevieve Simpson Director, Planning & Development, National Research Foundation, South Africa Luke Georghiou Vice-President, Research and Innovation and Professor of Science and Technology Policy, University of Manchester, United Kingdom Barend van der Meulen Professor Institutional Aspects of (Higher) Education, Director CHEPS, Twente University, The Netherlands Andrew Plume Senior Director, Research Evaluation, Elsevier, United Kingdom Susan Renoe Associate Vice Chancellor, University of Missouri & Executive Director, NSF Center for Advancing Research Impact in Society, United States of America Toby Smith Vice President of Policy, American Association of Universities, United States of America David Sweeney Former Executive Chair, Research England, United Kingdom Paul Wouters Dean of Social and Behavioural Sciences & former Director, CWTS, Leiden University, The Netherlands Conference Programme Advisory Committee Sally O'Connor Director of Operations, SPARK, Cardiff University, United Kingdom Sylvie Kruiniger Senior Stakeholder Engagement Manager, Arts & Humanities Research Council, United Kingdom Steven Hill Executive Chair & Director of Research, Research England, United Kingdom Melanie Knetsch Deputy Director, Impact & Innovation, Economic and Social Research Council, United Kingdom Lewis Dean Assistant Director, Head of Wales Innovation Network, United Kingdom Rick Delbridge Special Advisor for R&I, Learned Society of Wales, United Kingdom LOCATION Cardiff, Wales, United Kingdom Cardiff is the capital city of Wales located in the United Kingdom.
 This city has a rich history and cultural heritage with one of the most famous landmarks being the Cardiff Castle.
 The city can be reached easily by flight, as Cardiff Airport is located only 12 km outside the city center and has direct flights from major European cities such as Paris, Amsterdam and Dublin, as well as UK cities such as Bristol, Belfast and Edinburgh.
 Alternatively, you can fly to the major airports in the UK, such as London Heathrow, Gatwick, or Manchester, and take a connecting flight or train to Cardiff.
 VENUE

 Spark is Cardiff University's new Social Science Research Park, located at the heart of Cardiff Innovation Campus.
 It is a hub for cross-disciplinary knowledge exchange that provides state-of-the-art workspaces, recreational spaces, laboratories, exhibition spaces and rooftop terraces.
 This is the perfect location to bring together professionals from all around the world in order to stimulate discussion on the Societal Impact of Social Sciences, Humanities and Arts.

-DIRECTIONS

-Getting to Cardiff University from Cardiff Airport
+DIRECTIONS Getting to sbarc | spark from Cardiff Airport The train journey from Rhoose Cardiff International Airport to Cardiff Cathays station, with a duration of an hour.
+The train runs every hour with ticket prices starting from just €6.32 when you make an advance booking.
+Cardiff Cathays Station is a ten minute walk away from spark.